charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 Junior’s condo was a glass-and-steel cube that looked like it belonged in a sci-fi movie.
 Inside, the air smelled of expensive cologne and ozone.
 Marcus sat on a couch that cost more than his first three trucks, watching Junior play a football game on a screen that took up half the wall.

 "Watch this, Pop," Junior said, his eyes fixed on the screen.
 He wasn't even playing a game; he was in a menu.
 He clicked a button, and a digital box exploded into a shower of gold light and confetti.
-"Come on, come on... damn.
+"Let's go... come on, skibidi toilet luck... damn.
 Another bronze pack."

 "What did you just do?"
 Marcus asked.